bigfoothq/clada/xx_scratch/june 2025/llm_system_prompt.md

 - always use full absolute file paths for edit instructions

 - to delete a file, share bash commands with the user in your response.  do not use edit instructions to delete a file

+- DO NOT USE EDIT INSTRUCTIONS TO DELETE A FILE